dunhampa/hugo_AgainstTheGiants/content/chapters/Chapter_2/Day3Part4Jarl/index.md

 Silvius opened the scroll and read it to the rest of the group, revealing that it was an agreement between the Jarl and the Oni, the people of the prince of darkness, to join the war against humankind.
 The Jarl had offered them 25,000 gold pieces and the right to loot whatever they wanted from the battlefield.
 The agreement was set to be confirmed over drinks the following day.

+{{<imageToClickGlobal imgPosition = "right" imagePath = "/img/DALL·E 2022-12-22 08.34.54 - From behind A handsome young silver haired elf reads a medieval scroll fantasy realistic standing in a dungeon with cold misty darkness.png" Capition = "Silvius opened the scroll and read it to the rest of the group, revealing that it was an agreement between the Jarl and the Oni, the people of the prince of darkness, to join the war against humankind"  width = "60%" >}}

 "This is the same symbol that was on the plans to attack we found hidden near Nosnra's planning.
 The one signed Ecvaldra" Silvius said as he pointed to the symbol on the scroll tube.

 The group nodded grimly, knowing that they had to do something to stop the Oni from joining the war.
 "At least we stopped the Oni from joining… for now," Czolg said, trying to sound hopeful.